Online pro-gun extremism: ‘Cool for active shooter stuff’

-The young man in the jeans and sunglasses proudly shows off his gun in the YouTube video, then instructs his 1 million subscribers how to fit an extra clip in his gun belt, and offers a chilling observation.
+(AP) — The young man in the jeans and sunglasses proudly shows off his gun in the YouTube video, then instructs his 1 million subscribers how to fit extra ammo on his belt, and offers a chilling observation.

 “Pretty cool for active shooter stuff, if you need extra mags.”